Executive Summary

 In Japan, the current trade discount of small to large caps is at an extreme level.
 The last time such extreme widening took place in 2007/08.
 Subsequently there were 10 years of particularly good performance for small caps.
 Typically, as seen in the past 30 years, when the valuation cycle widens to this extreme, it tends to snap back.

-Fig. 1: Japan’s small caps lag in returns
+Fig 1: Japan’s small caps lag in returns

-Fig. 1: Japan’s small caps lag in returns
+Fig 1: Japan’s small caps lag in returns

-Source: LSEG Datastream, MSCI indices as of 26 Mar 2024
+Source: MSCI indices as of 30 September 2024.

 Source: Eastspring Investments, Japan large and small to mid-cap stocks data based on Bloomberg, LSEG Datastream, Factset, and J.P.
-Morgan calculations as of 31 Dec 2023.
+Morgan calculations as of 30 September 2024.
 All yearly values are as of beginning of year.

 Fig 3: Higher proportion of small cap companies with net cash